holehouse-lab/soursop/docs/index.rst

 Most molecular-simulation analysis tools are oriented towards folded proteins (RMSD to a native state, secondary-structure stability, binding-pocket geometry).
 Disordered proteins have no single reference structure, so the questions - and the right observables - are different.
 SOURSOP focusses on the ensemble- and polymer-centric quantities that *are* meaningful for IDPs/IDRs:

 * **Global dimensions** - radius of gyration, hydrodynamic radius, end-to-end distance, asphericity, the gyration tensor, and the dimensionless size parameter :math:`\langle t \rangle`.
-* **Polymer scaling** - internal-scaling profiles, apparent scaling exponents (with bootstrap error estimation), and homopolymer-deviation maps.
+* **Polymer scaling** - internal-scaling profiles, apparent scaling exponents (with frame-level bootstrap confidence intervals and a reduced-:math:`\chi^2` fit-quality estimate), and homopolymer-deviation maps.
 * **Distance & contact maps** - mean / RMS inter-residue distance maps and fractional contact maps, including fast inter-chain maps for multi-chain systems.
 * **Local structure** - DSSP and BBSEG2 secondary structure, dihedral angles and dihedral mutual information, sliding-window local heterogeneity and local collapse.
 * **Solvent exposure** - per-residue / per-atom / sidechain / backbone SASA and regional accessibility.
-* **NMR & PRE observables** - sequence-corrected random-coil chemical shifts (``ssnmr``) and synthetic paramagnetic relaxation enhancement profiles (``sspre``) for direct comparison with experiment.
+* **NMR & PRE observables** - sequence-corrected random-coil chemical shifts, backbone ³J(HN, Hα) scalar couplings, and per-frame NOE distances (``ssnmr``), plus synthetic paramagnetic relaxation enhancement profiles (``sspre``) for direct comparison with experiment.
+* **HDX protection factors** - per-residue Best-Vendruscolo ln(P) from heavy-atom contacts and backbone H-bonds (``sshdx``), ready for reweighting against experimental HDX data.
 * **Sampling quality** - assessment of ensemble convergence via the PENGUIN tools in ``sssampling``.
 * **Ensemble reweighting** - *every* ensemble-average observable accepts an optional per-frame ``weights`` vector, applied consistently and deterministically, for re-weighted / enhanced-sampling / maximum-entropy ensembles (see :doc:`usage/weights`).
-Weights can be derived directly from experimental data by Bayesian Maximum Entropy / iterative BME reweighting (see :doc:`modules/bme`).
+Weights can be derived directly from experimental data by Bayesian Maximum Entropy / iterative BME (see :doc:`modules/bme`) or by COPER / iterative COPER (see :doc:`modules/coper`) reweighting.

 In addition to the pre-built analyses, SOURSOP gives easy and rapid access to **all** inter-residue and inter-atomic distances, so custom observables are straightforward to build.